mreisler8/FoodShareHub/replit.md

-# TasteBuds - Food Experience Sharing Platform
+# Circles - Food Experience Sharing Platform

 ## Overview

-TasteBuds is a full-stack social platform for sharing restaurant recommendations and food experiences.
+Circles is a full-stack social platform for sharing restaurant recommendations and food experiences.
 The application allows users to create posts about restaurants, join food-focused circles, create curated restaurant lists, and follow friends for personalized recommendations.

 ## System Architecture